Minimizing $\ell_2$ Norm of Flow Time by Starvation Mitigation: Proof of Lemma

-\subsubsection{The Relationship Between $q_{t^*, \mathcal{OPT}}$ and $q_{t^*, \mathcal{SRPT}}$.}
+\subsection{The Relationship Between $q_{t^*, \mathcal{OPT}}$ and $q_{t^*, \mathcal{SRPT}}$}

 Recall that SRPT always executes the active job $J_i$ that has the smallest $q_{t, \mathcal{SRPT}}(i)$.
-In other words, SRPT avoids executing the active job that has the largest number of remaining tasks.
+Thus, SRPT avoids executing the active job that has the largest number of remaining tasks.
 It is not difficult to show that, for any positive integer $k$, among all work-conserving schedules, SRPT maximizes the sum of the top-$k$ largest numbers of remaining tasks at any time.
-Lemma~\ref{lemma: FRFt} formalize the above statement using majorization.
-Roughly speaking, if map $f$ majorizes map $g$, then for any positive integer $k$, the sum of the top-$k$ largest outputs of $f$ is at least that of $g$.
+Lemma~\ref{lemma: FRFt} formalizes the above statement using majorization.
+Roughly speaking, if map $f$ majorizes map $g$, then for any positive integer $k$, the sum of the top-$k$ largest outputs of $f$ is greater than or equal to that of $g$.

-To define majorization, we first introduce the following definition, which sorts the domain of a map in decreasing order of their outputs. \begin{Definition} Let $f$ be any map.
+To define majorization, we first introduce the following definition, which sorts the domain of a map in decreasing order of their outputs. \begin{definition} Let $f$ be any map.
 Define $\pi_f$ as a function that maps any $k \in [1, |\dom f|]$ to the element in $\dom f$ that has the $k$th largest output of $f$ (ties can be broken arbitrarily).
-Thus, $\dom f = \{ \pi_f(1), \pi_f(2), \cdots, \pi_f(|\dom f|)\}$ and $f(\pi_f(1)) \geq f(\pi_f(2)) \geq \cdots \geq f(\pi_f(|\dom f|))$. \end{Definition} Next, we define the sum of the top-$k$ outputs of a map $f$, denoted by $S_k(f)$. \begin{Definition} Let $f$ be any map.
+Thus, $\dom f = \{ \pi_f(1), \pi_f(2), \cdots, \pi_f(|\dom f|)\}$ and $f(\pi_f(1)) \geq f(\pi_f(2)) \geq \cdots \geq f(\pi_f(|\dom f|))$. \end{definition} Next, we define the sum of the top-$k$ outputs of a map $f$, denoted by $S_k(f)$. \begin{definition} Let $f$ be any map.
 Define

-\end{Definition} \begin{Definition} For any two maps $f$ and $g$, $f$ \textbf{majorizes} $g$ if the following two conditions are met: \begin{enumerate} \item $S(f) = S(g)$, \item $S_k(f) \geq S_k(g), \forall k \in \mathbb{N}$. \end{enumerate} \end{Definition}
+\end{definition} \begin{definition} For any two maps $f$ and $g$, $f$ \textbf{majorizes} $g$ if the following two conditions are met: \begin{enumerate} \item $S(f) = S(g)$, \item $S_k(f) \geq S_k(g), \forall k \in \mathbb{N}$. \end{enumerate} \end{definition}